 For the most part, the best Switch OLED games are the same as the best Nintendo Switch games.
-The Switch OLED has exactly the same game library as the base Switch and the Switch Lite, after all.
-However, the Tom's Guide staff has picked 10 of our favorite Switch games that emphasize deep blacks and vibrant colors, both of which will put the OLED screen through its paces.
+However, the Tom's Guide staff has picked 10 of our favorite Switch games that emphasize deep blacks and vibrant colors, and put the OLED screen through its paces.
 From first-person shooters to survival/horror games and racers, here are some games that excel on the Switch OLED.

 Alien: Isolation is perhaps the very best video game based on the Alien franchise.
 (That's admittedly a low bar to clear, but we'll leave that aside for the moment.)
 While most Alien games take inspiration from the action-packed Aliens, Alien: Isolation hearkens back to the creeping horror of the first film.
 You play as Amanda Ripley (Ellen Ripley's daughter), who finds herself evading a deadly xenomorph on a creaky old salvage ship.
 Using only your wits and a variety of improvised weapons, you must survive and escape before the titular alien gets you.
 With lots of blacks and grays, Alien: Isolation looks great on an OLED screen.